Boardman School Board changes lunch pickup location for less congestion

-BOARDMAN, Ohio (WKBN) – Monday night’s Boardman School Board meeting was held as scheduled and open to the public.
+BOARDMAN, Ohio (WYTV) – Monday night’s Boardman School Board meeting was held as scheduled and open to the public.

 As it turned out, only four people showed up — two employees and two members of the media.